WaltBranning/forgotten-city-of-xeo/README.md

 A special thanks for the people working on Ratatui, making terminals looks awesome!
 A special thanks to OpenAI for their technology that powers the soul of this game!
+A especially special thanks to the team that continues to make Rust great!

 ## Contributing